OpenLiberty/ci.gradle/README.md

     }
 ```

-If none property is set,  all the applications availables in the server at the moment of the execution will be undeployed.
+If no property is set for the `undeploy` closure, but the EAR or WAR plugin is being used and their properties `destinationDir` and `archiveName` are declared, this will be the application that will be undeployed.
+Otherwise, all the applications available in the server at the moment of the execution will be undeployed.

 ### installFeature task
 The `installFeature` task installs a feature packaged as a Subsystem Archive (ESA file) to the Liberty runtime.